PhilipSCA/philanderson-co-uk/john/learning/business-source.md

 Risks in a business: Financial loss, running out of materials, lack of security, business failure, poor management
 Rewards: Good business reputation, Profit, Independance, Winning business awards, Growth
 #### 1.1.3 - role of business enterprise
-Demand - how many customers want to buy a product Capital - money
+Demand - how much customers want a product | how much they are willing to pay for product Capital - money
 Added value - difference between selling price and cost of a product/service - through extra processes Ways to add value: 1) Design - product looks more aesthetic, people will believe its a good product - charge more